dombrock-archive/receiver_zero/README.md

 Control your computer remotely using Python3.

 **NOTE: THIS SOFTWARE IS NOT AS SECURE AS IT COULD BE.
 IT NOW INCLUDES AN OPTIONAL SERVER PASSWORD BUT THERE IT STILL DOES NOT IMPLEMENT A SECURITY LAYER.
 USE CAUTION WHEN OPERATING THIS SOFTWARE ON NETWORKS THAT YOU DO NOT TRUST OR CONTROL.**

+## Now includes a pre-built windows executable (made with PyInstaller) for easy demonstration.

 ## depends on
 pyautogui
 ```